 - Java: Java is used by millions of developers and billions of devices worldwide.
 Java is the official language of Android development, and 90% of Fortune 500 companies use Java as a server-side language for back-end development, according to an analysis from Coding Dojo.

 - Python: Python is commonly used in scientific computing, data mining, and machine learning.
-It's the fastest-growing programming language, and is currently no. 4 on the TIOBE Index.
-Coding Dojo found that Python grew in popularity by about 5,000 job postings between 2017 and 2018.
+It’s the fastest-growing programming language, and is currently No. 3 on the TIOBE Index.
+Coding Dojo found that since the beginning of 2018, the number of Python jobs has skyrocketed.
 Python was also rated the most loved programming language by developers, according to Hired.
 If you want to learn Python, check out the Google IT Automation with Python Professional Certificate on Coursera.

 In terms of what programming languages can net you the highest salary, globally, the top paying options were Clojure ($90,000), F# ($80,000), and Go ($80,000), according to Stack Overflow.
 In the US, Scala ($143,000), Clojure ($139,000), and Go ($136,000) topped the list, the survey found.